Coffee Ice Cream

 Or, use the layer and swirl method.
 Remove one-third of the finished soft ice cream from the machine, and spoon it into a freezer safe container.

-Remember my favorite container is this insulated ice cream tub.
+Remember my favorite container is (affiliate link) this insulated ice cream tub.
 Cover the ice cream with one-third of the sauce or jam.
 Repeat, making layers with the remaining ice cream and sauce.
 Place the layered ice cream in the freezer to firm it up before serving.
 As you scoop, it will look like swirls.

 Kitchen tools you may need